Spellbound (Judy Collins album)

-Spellbound is the twenty ninth studio album by American singer Judy Collins released on February 25, 2022 by Cleopatra Records.
+Spellbound is the twenty ninth studio album by American folk singer-songwriter Judy Collins, released on February 25, 2022 by Cleopatra Records.
 The album is Collins' first to contain completely original material.
 It earned Collins a nomination for the Grammy Award for Best Folk Album, her second in the category.
+Spellbound would also chart #60 on the Top Current Album Sales chart.
+Debuting on March 12, 2022 spending 1 week on the chart.

 Critical reception

 Upon release, Spellbound received positive acclaim from critics.
-At Metacritic ,which assigns a normalized score out of 100 to reviews from mainstream publications, the album received a score of 67, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalized score out of 100 to reviews from mainstream publications, the album received a score of 67, indicating "generally favorable reviews".